MathematicGuy/RemoteObsidian/Project Skin/Spaces/German Vocab Revision.md

 Warum ist Unsere Wohnzimmer Schmutzig / why is our living room is so dirty

 Regnet es schon it rain already
+Das sind meine Leute / that is my people
+	**Das** - mean "this" or "that"
+	**meine** - possessive pronoun for "my" in plural form **sind** - is the plural form of the verb "to be" (sein)

+ Es gibt nur eine Trepee im Mehrfamilienhaus - There is only one staircase in the apartment building
+	 Es gibt - there is / there are nur only